 8. Find creative and affordable ways to add variety

 Dressing well doesn’t have to be expensive either.
 If you have a bit of patience and a good eye, you can explore vintage and thrift shops in your area.

 Ethan, who I mentioned earlier, is a big fan of shopping vintage and he’s found some great stuff over the years.
 If you’re local to or ever visiting NYC, Sean Crowley has an incredible vintage shop, Crowley Vintage, in DUMBO, Brooklyn… and that’s just one vintage shop of many in this city.

 If there aren’t any good thrift shops near you, you may want to explore your online options.

 Obviously, eBay is a great place to start.
 Crowley Vintage ships worldwide, I believe.
 Carraway Concept has some great new and vintage pieces on their site.
 I love Broadway & Sons, a Sweden-based military vintage shop.
 They ship worldwide.
 And the guys at Put This On covered this idea of online thrift shopping in detail.

 Here’s a tip:

-- Build your Lean Wardrobe, which will handle your basics and essentials.
+- Build your Lean Wardrobe first, which will handle your basics and essentials.

-- From there, experiment with more exciting color, pattern, and texture combos in your shirts and accessories
+- From there, experiment with more exciting colors, patterns, and texture combos in your shirts and accessories

 - When you’ve found your groove and more deeply understand your own personal style, step it up to unique coats, shoes, and